MyMQL/SCP-372/README.md

 - ⚙️ **Full Configuration**: Customize the starting class, health, visibility duration, and more.
 - 🪄 **Dynamic Correction**: Automatically corrects invisibility effect if removed unexpectedly.
 - 🔔 **Escape Detection**: Broadcast a configurable CASSIE announcement when SCP-372 escapes.
+- 📢 **Spawn Announcement**: Broadcast a configurable CASSIE announcement when SCP-372 spawns.
+- 🔧 **API Support**: Expose events to integrate SCP-372's behavior with other plugins or systems.
 - 🛠️ **Debugging**: Additional console logs (when enabled in the config).

 ### 🚀 **Requirements**